 Not to be confused with Marshmallow Hell

 .
-Though it's only a matter of time before somebody figures out how to combine them.
+Though now that it's been mentioned, it's only a matter of time before somebody figures out how to combine them

 Works featuring marshmallow dreams:

 - Motto To Love Ru has a variation.
 When Mikan crawls into Rito's bed to catch one of the other girls in the act of crawling into his bed while he's sleeping, he grabs her in his sleep and his mumblings hint that he is acting like he's grabbed the 'marshmallow'.
 When she pinches his cheek to have him release her, his response is to claim that the 'marshmallow bit him'.
 Neither the pillow or Mikan is harmed when they wake (although Mikan is 'caught' by the one she was trying to catch).

 - In an eyecatch for Magical Girl Lyrical Nanoha A's, Nanoha is shown happily eating sweet potatoes... pan down to show that it's only a dream, and she's actually gnawing on a struggling Yuuno.

 - In Rokujyouma no Shinryakusha!?, Satomi grabs Ruth in his sleep, dreaming about climbing a tree to catch a beetle.
 Ruth gets so upset (about him dreaming her as a tree rather than any inappropriate contact) over this that she develops an unreasoning hatred of Rhinoceros Beetles, despite not knowing what one looks like until later.

 - On one cover of Simpsons Comics, Homer is seen eating his pillow while dreaming of eating a pizza.